incerta/schematox/CONTRIBUTING.md

 # General glossary

 - `schema` – a JSON-compatible representation of JS runtime `primitive/object/array/Buffer` entities
-- `schematoX` – the library closure which is wraps `schema` and used for parsing/validating schema subjects
+- `schematoX` or `x` – the library closure which is wraps `schema` and used for parsing/validating schema subjects
 - `base schema` – the most basic unit of a schema
 - `compound schema` – higher-order structure that connects base or other compound schemas
-- `short schema` – shortened form of the base or compound schema
+- `short schema` – shortened form of the base schema
-- `detailed schema` – detailed version of the base or compound schema
+- `detailed schema` – detailed version of the base schema
 - `schema subject` – the JS runtime primitive or object that is intended to be tested against the schema
 - `schema subject type` – the TypeScript type of the schema subject
-- `schema validated subject type` – the resultant TypeScript type of the entity validated by the Schematox library
+- `schema validated subject type` – the resultant TypeScript type of the entity validated by `x`
-- `schema parsed subject type` – the resultant TypeScript type of the entity parsed by the Schematox library
+- `schema parsed subject type` – the resultant TypeScript type of the entity parsed by `x`
 - `schema brand` – the method used to distinguish two identical JS entities from the runtime type standpoint using type intersection
 - `schema brand definition` – the definition format of the schema brand
 - `schema brand subject type` – the intersection of the brand part of the schema validated/parsed subject type